 Do you and your partner need couples therapy?
-There are some different ways that you can find out, by taking a closer look at your current situation and decide whether or not therapy could be beneficial.
-The first thing you need to do is sit back and try to look at your situation as calmly as possible.
-Acting or reacting in the heat of the moment doesn't help anyone, but by looking at everything over a period, you can get a better understanding of your relationship.
+There are some different ways that you can find out by taking a closer look at your current situation and decide whether or not therapy could be beneficial.
+The first thing you need to do is sit back and look at your situation as calmly as possible.
+Acting or reacting in the heat of the moment doesn’t help anyone, but by looking at everything over a period, you can get a better understanding of your relationship.

-Sometimes, especially after the initial honeymoon phase of a relationship has worn off and problems are encountered, couples begin to clash and put the blame on each other.
-The more external stress a relationship faces, the more the couple may turn against each other, even if they don't realize it at the time.
+Sometimes, especially after the initial honeymoon phase of a relationship has worn off and problems are encountered, couples begin to clash and blame each other.
+The more external stress a relationship faces, the more the couple may turn against each other, even if they don’t realize it at the time.
 Marital problems often start as a seed and, over time, grow into a significant threat.

 You or your spouse may be hesitant to seek therapy for one reason or another.
-Some people worry that choosing to go to marriage counseling means admitting there's something wrong with their relationship.
-The truth is no marriage is perfect, and it's much healthier to face your issues head on and be proactive about solving them than pretending like they don't exist.
+Some people worry that choosing to go to marriage counseling means admitting there’s something wrong with their relationship.
+The truth is no marriage is perfect, and it’s much healthier to face your issues head-on and be proactive about solving them than pretending like they don’t exist.
 The following questions can help you and your partner determine whether it would be a good idea to seek marriage counseling.

 What Issues Are Bothersome?

-In either case, a therapist can teach you like a couple of better ways of identifying and communicating your needs and talking about problems without conflict.
+In either case, a therapist can teach you a couple of better ways of identifying and communicating your needs and talking about problems without conflict.